zyzyva/zyzyva_telemetry/README.md

 - `db_path` - Database path (default: `/var/lib/monitoring/events.db`)
 - `node_id` - Node identifier (defaults to `node()`)

+## Data Management

+The library writes events to a shared SQLite database that grows over time.
+Data retention and cleanup should be handled by a separate aggregator service (not included) that:

+1. Reads unforwarded events from the database
+2. Forwards them to central monitoring
+3. Marks events as forwarded using `SqliteWriter.mark_events_forwarded/2`
+4. Deletes old forwarded events periodically
+5. Runs VACUUM to reclaim disk space

+Without an aggregator, expect approximately:
+- 10 services: ~24 MB/day
+- 50 services: ~120 MB/day
+- 100 services: ~240 MB/day

 ## Architecture

 ZyzyvaTelemetry uses a local-first architecture with these key components: